Article first published 26th October 2022, updated 5th July 2023. The demand for data and…

 Thus, many incentives exist to continue improving the performance and power consumption of pluggable optical transceivers.
 By embracing increased photonic integration, co-designed PICs and DSPs, and multi-laser arrays, pluggables will be better able to scale in data rates while remaining affordable and at low power.

 Direct Detect or Coherent for 800G and Beyond?

 While coherent technology has become the dominant one in metro distances (80 km upwards), the campus (< 10 km) and intra-data center (< 2 km) distances remain in contention between direct detect technologies such as PAM 4 and coherent.

 These links were originally the domain of direct detect products when the data rates were 100Gbps.
-However, at 400Gbps speeds, the power consumption of coherent technology is much closer to that of direct detect PAM-4 solutions.
-This gap in power consumption is expected to disappear at 800Gbps, as shown in the figure below.
+However, as we move into Terabit speeds, the power consumption of coherent technology is much closer to that of direct detect PAM-4 solutions.

 Increased Integration and Co-Design are Key to Reduce Power Consumption